 Something else you’ll have to do when creating a website is write engaging content that’s still true to your brand.
 So, how should you engage your audience?

 One great way to do this is by telling a story.
 As human beings, we’re naturally inclined to take interest when we hear the beginning of a story, and we want to stick around to find out how it ends.
-You can use the power of storytelling by featuring your customer (not you, the customer) as the hero.
-On your site, talk about the problem that your hero is trying to solve (a better electrical solution, for instance), and how the hero finds success (affordable lighting that works) with your help.
+You can use the power of storytelling by focusing on your customer (not you, the customer).
+On your site, talk about the problem that your prospect is trying to solve (a better electrical solution, for instance), and how he or she finds success (affordable lighting that works) with your help.

 Adding images to your post will also help to engage your audience by doubling your posts’ effectiveness.
-If you add a video, it will make your post up to 12 times more effective!
+And if you post a video, you could see up to a 59% increase in engagement!
 In addition, keep visitors coming back with entertaining features, a contest or sweepstakes, and simply having two-way conversations with audience members.
 People appreciate it when you answer their questions and talk with them (not at them), so make that available to your target audience.

 Of course, if you have a poorly designed website, your business likely won’t convert too many new customers.
 On the other hand, if your website is both functional and aesthetically pleasing, visitors will stay longer and be more likely to respond to your call to action.
 Another reason to have a well-designed website is that it makes your brand look professional and put together.